Saanity69xd/SaanityBot/README.md

     §ffzsearch (emote)        | Searches for a ffzemote gfmd                      | Reacts with Good Fucking Morning Dankers FeelsDankMan / §kbemotes (channel)       | Brings you to the Kunszgbot-Website where you can see all ffz/bttv emotes that ever got removed/added
-    §ytsearch (text)          | Searches for a youtube video §twitchsearch (text)      | Searches for a twitch stream §twittersearch (text)     | Searches for a twitter user §ffzuser (channel)        | Brings you to the ffz site where you can see all emotes the channel has enabled §ffzsubmissions (channel) | Brings you to the ffz site where you can see all emotes the channel has submitted §following (user)         | Brings you to the twitch-following site where you can see all people the user is followiing
+    §following (user)         | Brings you to the twitch-following site where you can see all people the user is following §twitchsearch (text)      | Searches for a twitch stream §twittersearch (text)     | Searches for a twitter user §ffzuser (channel)        | Brings you to the ffz site where you can see all emotes the channel has enabled §ffzsubmissions (channel) | Brings you to the ffz site where you can see all emotes the channel has submitted

     If you want the bot added to your channel, remind Saan1ty in chat : )